-When the DellTM computer is running on battery power, you can conserve power by setting the brightness to the lowest comfortable setting by pressing <Fn> and the up- or down-arrow on the keyboard.
+When the DellTM computer is running on battery power, you can conserve power by setting the brightness to the lowest comfortable setting by pressing <Fn> and the up- or down-arrow.

 The Dell QuickSet Brightness Meter shows the current brightness setting for the display.
-Right-click the 😈 icon in the taskbar to enable or disable the Brightness Meter on the screen.
+Right-click the brightness Meter on the screen.

-- NOTE: By default, the Brightness Meter appears in the lower-right corner of the display.
-You can click and drag the meter to a new location, and the meter subsequently always appears at the new location. - NOTE: Brightness key combinations only affect the display on your portable computer, not monitors that you attach to your portable computer or docking device.
-If your computer is connected to an external monitor and you try to change the brightness level, the Brightness Meter appears, but the brightness level on the monitor does not change.
+NOTE: By default, the Brightness Meter appears in the lower-right corner of the display.
+You can click and drag the meter to a new location, and the meter subsequently always appears at the new location.